hisoka999/wirthx/README.md

 ## Current Restrictions

 > [!WARNING]
-> - only ascii characters are allowed in the source code
+> - only ascii characters are allowed in the source code and strings do not support unicode
 > - no support for `set` types
 > - no support for `file` types with a sub type
 > - no support for `packed` types
-> - no support for `class` or `object` types
+> - no support for `object` types
+> - no support for `interfaces`

 ### Options